 How To Make Music Without Using A DAW?

 Top 11 Free Compressor Plugins 2022 (VCA, Vari-Mu, FET, Digital)

 A Beginner’s Illustrated Guide To Ableton 10 Live

 Amongst the available DAWs out there, Ableton is unique for its focus on live performance capabilities.
 The Session View offers a tool for DJing on the fly, switching with ease between different beats, tempos, and more.

 It has customizable Macro Controls to integrate with hardware devices for live performance, which is why it’s become so popular for DJs.
-It has a powerful Arrangement View as well, so you can capture those performances and lock them in to your exact specifications.
+It also has a powerful Arrangement View, so you can capture those performances and lock them in to your exact specifications.

 How do I set up an Audio Interface in Ableton Live 10?

 First things first, you’ll need to set up your Audio Preferences, which allows you to connect your primary Audio Interface, making it possible to connect monitors, microphones, and other recording devices.

 Head to Preferences > Audio and select Driver Type > “CoreAudio” for Mac or “ASIO” for Windows.